CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

   run: |
     gcloud auth configure-docker
 ```
 > Configure Docker to use the gcloud command-line tool for authentication.
-This step is needed for us to push the container image that we are going to generate with Jib tool in maven command.
+This step is needed for us to push the container image that we are going to generate with Jib tool in Maven command.

 ### h.
 Create Kubernetes ConfigMap